jonnor/machinehearing/tinyml2021/notes.md

 They use our system to have documentation that they follow the regulations, and to verify any noise complains that come in.

-We are now expanding this to other applications, such as Construction, Industry and Transportation.
+We are now expanding this solution to other applications, such as Construction, Industry and Transportation.

+If you are working in these areas and interested in testing it out, let us know.

 ## Condition Monitoring